 The Art House is more than a cafe – it is a community, a place where people can feel part of a greater social movement for positive change.

-We are a little place with very big ideas and we are looking for somebody who is as passionate about our mission and willing to work hard to achieve it, as we are.
+We are a little place with very big ideas and we are looking for somebody who is as passionate about our mission and willing to work hard to achieve it, as we all are.
+Although we are a lovely place to work, this is not an easy role – we are pioneering new ways of working and this can sometimes be very challenging to everyone who works here.
+Ideally, you will be ready to do some serious personal and professional growth if you are joining us.

 You need to have